ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

    ![Verify rules in enforced mode](images/solution-cbr-security-hidden/CBR_rule_denied_registry.png){: caption="A context restriction rendered a deny" caption-side="bottom"}

    The rule has been enforced and, based on how you tried to access the registry, the access has been denied.
+The reason is that rule allows access from a specific VPC only.
+The {{site.data.keyword.cloud-shell_short}} environment and its IP address, as documented in the logs in the **requestData->environment** fields, differ.
+Therefore, the request is denied.

 Monitoring a new rule is recommended for 30 days prior to enforcing it.
 Learn more about [**Monitoring context-based restrictions**](https://{DomainName}/docs/account?topic=account-cbr-monitor) both in report-only and enabled mode in the CBR documentation.
 {: tip}